-Recommendation/Statement Grade of recommendation 3-20 Patients with a recent history of two or more depressive episodes including considerable functional limitations should be instructed to take the antidepressant for at least 2 years for long-term prophylaxis. В 3-21 For recurrence prophylaxis the same dose of antidepressant should be administered as in the acute therapy.
-0 3-22 In suicidal patients, recurrence prophylaxis with lithium should be considered to reduce suicidality (suicide attempts and suicide). А
+Recommendation/Statement Grade of recommendation 3-20 Detients with a recent history of two or more depressive epicodes including Patients with a recent history of two or more depressive episodes including considerable functional limitations should be instructed to take the antidepressant for at least 2 years for long-term prophylaxis. В 3-21 For recurrence prophylaxis the same dose of antidepressant should be administered as in the acute therapy.
+0 3-22 In suicidal patients, recurrence prophylaxis with lithium should be considered to reduce suicidality (suicide attempts and suicide). Α